-- Websense User Service - Microsoft Active Directory
+- ♦ Websense User Service - Windows Active Directory

-If your network uses Windows NT Directory or Active Directory (Mixed Mode), the Windows Computer Browser service must be running on the machine where User Service is installed, and also on the machine running Active Directory 2008.
+If your network uses Active Directory in mixed mode, the Windows Computer Browser service must be running on the machine where User Service is installed, and also on the machine running Active Directory 2008.
 This service is turned on by default in earlier versions of Windows.
 However, it is disabled by default on Windows Server 2008.

-In addition, when Websense User Service is installed on Windows Server 2008, and you are using either Windows NT Directory or Active Directory (Mixed Mode), you must configure User Service with domain rights to access information from Active Directory.
+In addition, when User Service is installed on Windows Server 2008, and you are using Active Directory in mixed mode, you must configure User Service with domain rights to access information from Active Directory.

-If you are running Websense User Service on Linux and using Active Directory 2008, additional configuration is required.
-See User Service on Linux, page 395.
+If you are running User Service on Linux and using Active Directory 2008, additional configuration is required.
+See User Service on Linux, page 415.

-To enable the Computer Browser service on a relevant machine, see Turning on the Computer Browser service, page 394.
+To enable the Computer Browser service on a relevant machine, see Turning on the Computer Browser service, page 414.

-To configure User Service with rights to access directory information, see Changing DC Agent, Logon Agent, and User Service permissions, page 394.
+To configure User Service with rights to access directory information, see Changing DC Agent, Logon Agent, and User Service permissions, page 415.